Fa\`a di Bruno Hopf algebras: Hopf algebras

 In particular, taking $b'_n := (n+1)!\,a'_{n+1}$ for $n \geq 1$, we are left with the commutator relations

-The Milnor--Moore theorem implies that $\F'$ is isomorphic to the enveloping algebra of the Lie algebra $\A$ spanned by the~$b'_n$ with these commutators.
-A curious consequence of~\eqref{eq:formula-after-all} is that the space $P(\F)$ of primitive elements of~$\F$ just has dimension~$2$.
-Indeed, $P(\F) = (\R 1 \oplus {\F'_+}^2)^\perp$, where $\F'_+$ is the augmentation ideal of~$\F'$.
-But \eqref{eq:formula-after-all} entails that there is a dual basis of~$\F'$ made of products, except for its first two elements: therefore, $\dim P(\F) = 2$.
-A basis of $P(\F)$ is given by $\{a_2, a_3 - \frac{3}{2} a_2^2\}$.
-The second of these corresponds to the Schwarzian derivative, which is known~\cite{Hille} to be invariant under the projective group $PSL(2,\R)$; inexistence of more primitive elements of~$\F$ is related to the affine linear and Riccati equations being the only Lie--Scheffers systems~\cite{LieS} over the real line.
+The Milnor--Moore theorem implies that $\sF'$ is isomorphic to the enveloping algebra of the Lie algebra $\sA$ spanned by the~$b'_n$ with these commutators.

+A curious consequence of~\eqref{eq:so-nice} is that the space $P(\sF)$ of primitive elements of~$\sF$ just has dimension~$2$.
+Indeed, $P(\sF) = (\bR 1 \oplus {\sF'_+}^2)^\perp$, where $\sF'_+$ is the augmentation ideal of~$\sF'$.
+But \eqref{eq:so-nice} entails that there is a basis of~$\sF'$ made of products, except for its first two elements: therefore, $\dim P(\sF) = 2$.
+A basis of $P(\sF)$ is given by $\{a_2, a_3 - \frac{3}{2} a_2^2\}$.
+The second of these corresponds to the Schwarzian derivative, which is known~\cite{Hille76} to be invariant under the projective group $PSL(2,\bR)$.
+Nonexistence of more primitive elements of~$\sF$ is related to the affine linear and Riccati equations being the only Lie--Scheffers systems~\cite{LieS1893,Kalliope} over the real~line.

-The \bfb\ algebra reappears as the maximal commutative Hopf subalgebra of the (noncommutative geometry) Hopf algebra of Connes and Moscovici~\cite{ConnesMHopf}.
-Their description of~$\F$ uses a different set of coordinates $\dl_n(f) := [\log f'(t)]^{(n)}(0)$, $n \geq 1$.
+The Faà di~Bruno Hopf algebra $\sF$ reappears as the maximal commutative Hopf subalgebra of the (noncommutative geometry) Hopf algebra $H$ of Connes and Moscovici~\cite{ConnesM98}.
+Their description of~$\sF$ uses a different set of coordinates $\dl_n(f) := [\log f'(t)]^{(n)}(0)$, $n \geq 1$.
 Since